 What to Do in Sapa

 Hiking and enjoying nature is the name of the game in Sapa.
 The most prominent attraction in the area around Sapa is Fan Si Pan, which is the highest mountain in Vietnam.
 It's only 19km from town.
 This may seem like a short distance, but the trek is not easy; the rough terrain and unpredictable weather present some difficulties.
 Tourists who are fit and have mountain climbing experience will enjoy this attraction the most, as the peak is accessible all year round.
 Technical climbing skills are not necessary, but endurance is a must.

-Fan Si Pan can be found in the Hoang Lien National Park, which is an attraction in itself.
+Fan Si Pan can be found in Hoang Lien National Park, which is an attraction in itself.
 The park covers a picturesque mountain landscape and several forests, and serves as the habitat for a diverse set of animals.
-Some species can only be found in Northwest Vietnam and are highly endangered.
+Some species can only be found in northwest Vietnam and are highly endangered.
 Nature lovers will truly appreciate this park.

 Other attractions that are part of the Hoang Lien National Park include the Cat Cat Village and the Ta Phin Village and cave.

 In Sapa town, there's a small museum and a modest cathedral.
 We highly recomend taking a stroll up and down the steep streets of this tiny mountain town.
 You may be hassled by tribal ladies to buy their wares, but it's fun to talk to them.

 If you're looking for a good meal in Sapa, head to Cau May Street, which is the main street where most of the restaurants and cafés are located.

 Moment Romantic Restaurant is recommended for a good quality Vietnamese meal.
 The menu is diverse, ingredients are fresh, and there are many vegetarian options.
 It's a mid-range restaurant.

 Delta Restaurant is known for its reasonable prices and well-made Italian dishes like pizza and lasagne.
 They also serve Vietnamese dishes.